Preview event, open to all, 30th November, 6 – 8pm

 You’re Only Here for the Culture is a new body of work in which Kevin has collaborated with communities that share similarities.
 Particularly in terms of how increased support and investment into cultural activities has impacted on the status, opportunities and future prospects of people within these two port cities that have faced the challenges of economic decline.
 The title ‘You’re Only Here For the Culture’ came from a Hull City AFC chant.

-Outcomes of the work that has been produced will be exhibited at Artlink Hull from December 2018 and will then be displayed in a different format at Open Eye Gallery, Liverpool in 2019.
+Outcomes of the work that has been produced will be exhibited at Artlink Hull from December 2018 and will then be displayed in a different format at Open Eye Gallery, Liverpool.

 Kevin Crooks is a St. Helens based photographer who won the Deutsche Bank Award for Creative Enterprise in 2016 after completing an MA in Photography at the University of Central Lancashire.
 This award funded the production of ‘M62: The Transpennine Motorway’, a photographic publication released by Tide Press in November 2017.
 You’re Only Here for the Culture is an extension of this body of work.
 Since completing his MA, Kevin has produced a series of projects, which explore the effects of how changes to government policy, initiatives and programmes shape the lives of people within society, whilst tackling issues relating to social and spatial mobility and the politics of community.